-The most familiar sting is from honeybees, but some wasps and other insects can also sting.
-Yellow jacket wasps are the most common cause of allergic reactions to insect stings in the United States.
+The most common bee sting is from honeybees, but some wasps and other insects can also sting.
+In the United States, yellow jacket wasps produce the insect sting that is most likely to cause an allergic reaction.

-The information below refers to bee stings, but it applies to stings caused by both bees and wasps.
+The information below refers to bee stings, but it applies to stings from both bees and wasps.
 The symptoms, treatments, and dangers are the same.

-A bee sting is usually recognized by a sharp pain and a puncture wound or laceration in the skin.
+A bee sting usually causes a sharp pain and a puncture wound or laceration in the skin.

-The venom contained in a bee or wasp sting induces a local toxic reaction at the site of attack.
+The venom in a bee or wasp sting induces a local toxic reaction at the site of the attack.

-A normal local reaction to a bee or wasp sting produces the following symptoms:
+A typical local reaction to a bee or wasp sting produces the following symptoms:

 - instant pain at the site of the sting that is sharp, burning, and usually lasts a few seconds

-- a swollen red mark that can be itchy and painful
+- a swollen, discolored mark that can be itchy, burning, and painful

-- swollen and red hives or welts that may peak at around 48 hours after the sting and last for up to 1 week
+- swollen hives or welts that peak about 48 hours after the sting and last for up to 1 week

-Some stings may produce the following symptoms, referred to as a large local reaction:
+Some stings may produce the following symptoms, which doctors call a large local reaction:

-- extreme redness and swelling that enlarges up to 12 inches across
+- extreme discoloration and swelling that affects an area of the skin up to 10 centimeters (cm) across

 - swelling of an entire extremity or limb, which may last a few days

-- in the case of multiple stings, there may be a rash, fever, nausea, and headache
+- in the case of multiple stings, there may be a rash, fever, nausea, and headaches

-- rarely, swelling and pain in joints that appear after several days
+- rarely, swelling and pain in the joints, which tend to develop after several days